krislerv/tdt4900-master-thesis/README.md

 If `create_lastfm_cet` is True, a dataset will be created of the lastfm data containing only users in the CET timezone.
 This is to be used in models where the timezone of users is important.

 If `create_time_filtered_dataset` is True, a dataset will be created where only the first x months of each user's data is included.
 The `time_filter_months` variable decides how many months to include.
 Supported values are 1, 2 and 3.

+If `create_user_statistic_filtered_dataset` is True, a dataset will be created that filters out user that are not within the given thresholds for average session length and session count.
+If `remove_above_avg_session_length` is True, all users with above average session length will be removed.
+If it is False, all users with below average session length will be removed.
+Similar for `remove_above_avg_session_count`.

 After running preprocessing on a dataset, the resulting training and testing set are stored in a pickle file, `4_train_test_split.pickle`, in the same directory as the dataset.

 # Running the RNN models
 `train_attn.py` is the file for the inter and intra attention models.
-The file for the hierarchical attention model is `train_attn_b.py` The baseline model is `train_inter.py`.
+The file for the hierarchical attention model is `train_attn_h.py` The baseline model is `train_inter.py`.

 Test results are stored in `~/tdt4501-specialization-project/testlog/`.